 Why is bamboo so good at carbon sequestration?

-One of bamboo’s greatest virtues is its fast growth rate.
-Not only can it grow a few feet a day in peak season, as mentioned above, but the plant can also reach maturity within about five years.
+Not only that, but the plant can also reach maturity within about five or six years.
 That’s compared to 30 or 40 years for a hardwood tree.
-And that’s an impressive timeline for creating a substantial carbon sink, as well as providing an abundant, versatile resource.
+That’s an impressive timeline for creating a substantial carbon sink, as well as providing an abundant, versatile resource.

 Here’s an interesting feature of bamboo.
 Bamboo shoots (culms) reach their full height in a single growing season.
 Each year, the new culms come out bigger and bigger, until the plant reaches maturity.
 This is usually 5 or 6 years, depending on the species.
 By that time, the canes should be achieving their maximum size with each season.
-The poles from the earlier years may continue to produce lateral branches and leaves, but they will never get any taller or thicker around.
+The poles from the earlier years may continue to produce lateral branches and leaves, but they will never get any taller or thicker in diameter.

 Bamboo for perpetual harvest

 When the canes of a mature bamboo plant are harvested, the new culms that sprout up the following season will get to be just as large.
 This means it can be harvested annually, and the harvest will not reduce the following year’s yield.
-On the contrary, harvesting bamboo actually encourages the plant to produce more numerous shoots.
+On the contrary, harvesting bamboo actually encourages the plant to produce more plentiful shoots.

 And because the massive rhizome root system remains intact, there’s no great spill from the carbon sink like there is when logging trees.
 All of these factors should convince us to support more cultivation and use of bamboo in construction, as a greener alternative to lumber.